jonahar/TwitterNetwork/README.md

 desired information, under the API limits.
 It also consist of a client through which requests can be easily forwarded to the daemon to handle.

-TwitterMine depends on a forked version of TwitterAPI, so be sure to get the correct version which is linked here as a sub-module (installing TwitterAPI via pip for example will not be compatible).
-The most easy way to set things up is to download the release tarball from the [Releases](https://github.com/jonahar/TwitterMine/releases) page, and run TwitterMine modules from the top directory using python's `-m` flag.

 #### Daemon